 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that the capsule filling machine parameters are adjusted and maintained according to this SOP.
-The QA Manager is responsible for reviewing records and ensuring compliance with regulatory requirements.
+The Capsule Manufacturing Supervisor is responsible for ensuring that the multi-layer filling process is validated according to this SOP.
+The QA Manager is responsible for reviewing and approving the validation results to ensure compliance with GMP standards.

 5. Procedure